pyxelr/pawelcislo.com/src/content/docs/posts/2019-06-02-perplexing-ethics-of-ai.md

 [^11]: Hao, K. (2018) 'Should a Self-Driving Car Kill the Baby or the Grandma?
 Depends on Where You're from.'
 [24 October 2018] available from <https://www.technologyreview.com/s/612341/a-global-ethics-study-aims-to-help-ai-solve-the-self-driving-trolley-problem/>

 [^12]: United Nations (2017) World Population Prospects. available from <https://www.un.org/development/desa/publications/world-population-prospects-the-2017-revision.html>

+[^13]: Ma, A. (2018) 'China Has Started Ranking Citizens with a Creepy "social Credit" System — Here's What You Can Do Wrong, and the Embarrassing, Demeaning Ways They Can Punish You'.
+[29 October 2018] available from <https://www.businessinsider.com/china-social-credit-system-punishments-and-rewards-explained-2018-4>

+[^14]: Vincent, J. (2016) 'Twitter Taught Microsoft's AI Chatbot to Be a Racist Asshole in Less than a Day'.
+[24 March 2016] available from <https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist>

+[^15]: Dao, D. (2019) 'Awful AI'.
+[2 February 2019] available from <https://github.com/daviddao/awful-ai>

+[^16]: Cho, R. (2018) 'Artificial Intelligence—A Game Changer for Climate Change and the Environment'.
+[6 May 2018] available from <https://blogs.ei.columbia.edu/2018/06/05/artificial-intelligence-climate-environment/>

+[^17]: Altman, S. (2019) _Sam Altman in Conversation with StrictlyVC_ [online] available from <https://www.youtube.com/watch?v=TzcJlKg2Rc0>